chapmanb/zmk-34key-split/README.md

 - Controller sockets and batteries -- Sockets attach the controller to the PCB, enabling removal of the controller and providing a place for the battery.
   [Little Keyboards battery and socket combo](https://www.littlekeyboards.com/collections/miscellaneous/products/battery-combo-nice-nano-controller) is a great option to get all the parts in one place.
-MKUltra also sell the [HiPro sockets](https://mkultra.click/mill-max-micro-controller-sockets-and-pins/), [Batteries](https://mkultra.click/301230-lipo-battery-with-jst-connector/) and [Optional battery connectors](https://mkultra.click/battery-wires-jst-ph-2-0/).
+MKUltra also sell the taller [HiPro sockets](https://mkultra.click/mill-max-micro-controller-sockets-and-pins/), [Batteries](https://mkultra.click/301230-lipo-battery-with-jst-connector/) and [Optional battery connectors](https://mkultra.click/battery-wires-jst-ph-2-0/).